 Sarah has a strong interest in charity work.
-At University she organized the yearly national conference for student support charity Nightline in addition to volunteering on the phones overnight.
+At University she organized a national conference for student support charity Nightline in addition to volunteering on the phones overnight.
 In New York she helped to feed the homeless by volunteering at a local church.
 In LA she volunteered with Reading to Kids, a wonderful organization that helps children enjoy reading.
 She was also part of the Big Brothers Big Sisters Organization, mentoring a young girl and volunteered with BAFTA LA on their education and outreach and new media programs.
 She launched the site helpglobal.org as away to provide information on how to help the planet.